 Level 3: Possible Risk

-At level 3 there is potential danger for it being too hot for your dog.
+At level 3 there is potential danger of it being too hot for your dog.
 It largely depends on the breed of your dog and how long they will be outside.

 Level 4: Dangerous